sop/cygextreg/README.md

 Register default (`.sh`) filetype:

-    cygregext -r
+    cygextreg -r

 Default is to register only for the current user.
-To register for all users, use `cygregext -ra`.
+To register for all users, use `cygextreg -ra`.
 Note that this prompts for an elevated process.

 To unregister default filetype:

-    cygregext -u
+    cygextreg -u

 To register another filetype (eg. `.bash`), pass the extension as an `--ext` argument:

-    cygregext -r --ext bash
+    cygextreg -r --ext bash

 ## Internals